iknowl97/iknowl/Readme.md

 - **Phone:** +995 577 25 03 39
 - **Email:** gioamiridze@live.com
 - **Address:** Georgia, Tbilisi: Kvilividze 35
+- **Date of Birth:** 6 October 1997

 ## LANGUAGES

-- Georgian - Advanced
+- Georgian (Fluent)
-- Russian - Advanced
+- Russian (Fluent)
-- English - Advanced
+- English (Professional Limited, Speaking and Technical)

+## PERSONAL QUALITIES AND MOTIVATION

+- Over 11 years of experience in system administration and IT support management.
+- Dedicated and reliable, constantly learning new technologies and implementing modern infrastructure solutions.
+- Motivated to improve company performance through technological projects.
+- Eager to gain new knowledge and stay up-to-date in the fast-paced IT world.

 ## SKILLS